huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] The Babadook
 - [ ] It

-#### In 1963, tthe AL, NL, and NFL MVPs all wore what jersey number?
+#### In 1963, the AL, NL, and NFL MVPs all wore what jersey number?

 - [ ] 7
 - [ ] 16